florinpop17/app-ideas/Projects/3-Advanced/Chat-App.md

 -   [ ] User can select and send an emoji
 -   [ ] Users can chat in private
 -   [ ] Users can join `channels` on specific topics
+-   [ ] When a user types in the message box, show "User is typing..." message to everyone on the channel
+-   [ ] Show when a user is online or offline

 ## Useful links and resources